TencentBlueKing/bk-cmdb/src/tools/cmdb_ctl/readme.md

    -v, --logV=4: the log level of request, default, request body log level is 4 -r, --resource="": the resource for authorize
-   -f, --rsc-file="": the resource file path for authorize --zk-addr="": the ip address and port for the zookeeper hosts, separated by comma, corresponding environment variable is ZK_ADDR
-   --supplier-account="0": the supplier id that this user belongs to（仅用于check命令） --user="": the name of the user（仅用于check命令）
+   -f, --rsc-file="": the resource file path for authorize --regdiscv="": the regdiscv address, separated by comma, corresponding environment variable is REGDISCV_ADDR --supplier-account="0": the supplier id that this user belongs to（仅用于check命令） --user="": the name of the user（仅用于check命令）
    ```